Waddesdon Road railway station: Brill Tramway

 The 3rd Duke of Buckingham and Chandos served as Chairman of the London and North Western Railway from 1852 to 1861 and had a long interest in railways.
 In the early 1870s he decided to build a light railway to carry goods between his estates in Buckinghamshire and the A&BR's line at Quainton Road.
 (Note: Because the proposed line ran on land owned by the Duke of Buckingham and by the Winwood Charity Trust, who consented to its construction, the line did not need Parliamentary approval and construction could begin immediately.)
 The first stage of the line, known as the Wotton Tramway, was a 4 mi line from Quainton Road via Wotton to a coal siding at Kingswood, and opened on 1 April 1871.
 Intended for use by horse trams, the line was built with longitudinal sleepers to avoid horses tripping on the sleepers.

 Lobbying from residents and businesses in the nearby town of Brill led to an extension being built in 1872 from Wotton to Brill railway station, at the foot of Brill Hill three-quarters of a mile (1.2 km) from the hilltop town of Brill itself.
 Two mixed trains each day were introduced in each direction, and the line was renamed the Brill Tramway.
-The Duke bought two Aveling and Porter traction engines modified to work as locomotives for the line, each with a top speed of 8 mph, although a speed limit of 5 mph was enforced.
+The Duke bought two traction engines from Aveling and Porter modified to work as locomotives for the line, each with a top speed of 8 mph, although a speed limit of 5 mph was enforced.

 The Duke died in 1889, and in 1894 the trustees of his estate set up the Oxford & Aylesbury Tramroad Company (O&ATC) with the intention of extending the line from Brill to Oxford.
 (Note: Rail services from London to Oxford were very poor at this time; despite being an extremely roundabout route, had the connection from Quainton Road to Oxford been built it would have been the shortest route between Oxford and the City of London.)
 On 1 September 1894 London's Metropolitan Railway (MR) reached Aylesbury, and shortly afterwards connected to the A&BR line, with local MR services running via Quainton Road to Verney Junction from 1 April 1894.
 Through trains from the MR's London terminus at Baker Street commenced on 1 January 1897.
 From 1 December 1899 the MR leased the Brill Tramway from the O&ATC and took over the operation of services on the line, although the Tramway continued to be owned by the O&ATC.
 (Note: Although from 1899 services were operated by the Metropolitan Railway (the Metropolitan line of the London Underground from July 1933), the track and stations remained owned by the Oxford & Aylesbury Tramroad Company and controlled by the Trustees of the late Earl Temple's Estate.
 The MR had an option to purchase the line outright, but it was never taken up.)